opengovern/hub/ui/src/pages/setup/linode.md

 - Click **Next**, review the integration details, and then **Confirm** to establish the connection.

-By following these steps, you have successfully integrated your Linode account with Opencomply, allowing read access and necessary write permissions for VPCs to enhance governance and compliance within the platform.
+By following these steps, you have successfully integrated your Linode account with opencomply, allowing read access and necessary write permissions for VPCs to enhance governance and compliance within the platform.
 ```